sujithsa007/sujithsa007-ai-doc-analyser/README.md

 A sophisticated, enterprise-grade document analysis assistant powered by LangChain that combines React 19's latest features with Groq's lightning-fast AI inference.
 Upload PDF, Word, Excel, images (with OCR), and more - engage in intelligent conversations about document content with automatic multi-document analysis, Excel data merging, and downloadable exports.

+Important recent changes:

+- **Auto-login removed**: The frontend no longer performs an automatic admin login on startup.
+Manual authentication (or test harness mocking) is required for flows that need an authenticated session.
+This improves security and avoids embedding credentials in source.
+- **Development-only logging**: Verbose console logging in frontend service layers has been gated behind `process.env.NODE_ENV === 'development'` so production builds are quieter and avoid exposing sensitive details.

+Running tests:

+- Backend: `cd ai-doc-analyser-backend && npm test`
+- Frontend: `cd ai-doc-analyser-frontend && npm test`

+If tests that previously relied on auto-login fail, update the test setup to perform an explicit login (or mock the auth token) before exercising protected endpoints.

 ## ✨ Why This Application?

 - **⚡ Lightning Fast**: 2-5 second response times (vs 30+ seconds with other solutions)